Recycled plastic products: How are they made?

 Making products from recycled plastic can be a challenging ordeal, to ensure both the quality and pureness of the material.
 Did you know that mono-materials are much easier to recycle than poly-materials?
 And that good quality recycled plastic can be hard to get by in large enough amounts?
 Still, using what is already in circulation instead of introducing even more virgin plastic is definitely worth it, from an environmental perspective!
 Let us guide you through the journey from a yoghurt cup, or the alike, to a toothbrush, and how we ensure safe products that don’t compromise on effectiveness.

-The plastic used in our recycled oral care products is made from used food containers and food safe singular use plastics.
-Buying used plastic for our production gives it value, and thus contributes to make it too valuable to end up in nature, or simply be incinerated for energy recovery.
+The plastic used in our recycled oral care products is made from used food containers such as yoghurt cups.
+Buying used plastic for our production contributes to giving it value, and thus contributes to make it too valuable to end up in nature, or simply be incinerated for energy recovery.

 The plastic is meticulously sorted, to ensure only the type, quality and safe plastic that we need for our production.

 The recycled, sorted plastic is shredded, for even more sorting and quality testing.